 - Map the customer experience and propose improvements for an international magazine

 - Produce state-of-the-art videos for a virtual reality company

 - Develop creative brand strategies to attract tourists to Amsterdam

-In your final year you can choose from a wide range of interdisciplinary courses which require co-design, creative problem-solving and business innovation at a high level.
+In your final year, in the first semester, you will follow a number of interdisciplinary courses which require co-design, creative problem-solving and business innovation at a high level.
 The second semester is dedicated to your graduation project, for which you conduct independent research into an issue of your choosing.
 Many of our graduation projects are triggered by genuine research requests from (international) businesses.
 Critical thinking and interpretation are truly important this year.

 Examples of graduation projects